 Making an appointment is more convenient than ever.
 Call 1-800-JEFF-NOW to speak with a representative, or

 Your lungs are a pair of sponge-like organs inside your chest.
-Cancer of the lung starts in your lung tissues, versus malignant (cancerous) cells that start elsewhere in the body and metastasize (spread) to the lungs.
+Lung cancer starts in lung tissue, while malignant (cancerous) cells start elsewhere in the body and metastasize (spread) to the lungs.

 Types of Lung Cancer

-Knowing which type you have affects your prognosis and treatment:
+There are two main types of lung cancer.
+Knowing which type of lung cancer you have affects your prognosis and lung cancer treatment plan:

-- Small Cell – Also called oat cell cancer, this type of cancers accounts for about 10 - 15 percent of lung cancers.
-It spreads very quickly.
+Small cell lung cancer, which accounts for about 10 to 15 percent of lung cancers.

 Lung Cancer Screenings

-Early lung cancer detection and diagnosis is exceptionally important for good outcomes.
+Lung cancer screening to aid in the early detection and diagnosis of the disease is exceptionally important for good outcomes.
 Our Lung Cancer Screening Program is a unique, one-day, low-cost service that relies on state-of-the-art screening methods for high-risk patients.

 Jefferson is one of only a few hospitals in the nation offering an advanced level of diagnostic testing programs, including low-dose computed tomography (LDCT), which obtains a multiple-image scan of the entire chest compared to standard X-rays that produce a single image of the whole chest.

-If you think you may be at an increased risk of developing lung cancer because of your genetics, the experts at Jefferson’s Clinical Cancer Genetics Service can provide genetic risk assessment, genetic counseling and genetic testing.
+Lung cancer genetic testing can tell you whether or not you are at an increased risk for developing lung cancer.
+The experts at Jefferson’s Clinical Cancer Genetics Service can provide a lung cancer genetic risk assessment, genetic counseling and lung cancer genetic testing.

-The Sidney Kimmel Cancer Center at Jefferson and Jefferson’s Lung Nodule Clinic are your Philadelphia area resources for nationally-recognized oncology expertise.
-We’re rated as one of the nation’s best hospitals for cancer treatment by U.S.News & World Report, and we are one of only 69 National Cancer Institute NCI-designated Cancer Centers in the United States.
+The Sidney Kimmel Cancer Center – Jefferson Health and Jefferson’s Lung Nodule Clinic are your Philadelphia area resources for nationally-recognized oncology expertise.
+We’re rated as one of the nation’s best hospitals for cancer treatment by U.S.News & World Report, and we are one of only 70 National Cancer Institute NCI-designated Cancer Centers in the United States.

-At Jefferson, we not only offer our patients best-in-class lung cancer medical services, our compassionate care includes a support program to meet your emotional and psychological needs, too.
+Lung cancer treatment and all medical services at Jefferson offers best-in-class and compassionate care including a support program to meet your emotional and psychological needs, too.